materialdigital/dataportal_tutorial/README.md

  The button (Log In) in the right-hand corner indicates that you are a visiting user with limited functionality to the DataPortal.
  ![Landingpage](./images/DataPotal_Landing%20Page.png)

- On the landing page the following information can be found:
+On the landing page you have different options for searching our data records.

-    - Access to Database search
+You can use the free text search bar for an unfiltered search of our data sets.

-    - Current Number of Datasets (158) published
+Or you can click on the following areas to start a pre-filtered search:

-    - Current Number of Resources (488) to the published Datasets
+- Data sets - current number of published data sets

-    - Current Number of Organizations (3) which have provided Datasets to the DataPortal
+- Resources - current number of resources contained in the data sets

-    - Most common key words in relation to the associated Datasets
+- Organizations - current number of organizations which provide the data sets

-Clicking on the respective field takes you directly to the results of the database.
+On the landing page, you will also find the most common keywords related to the available data set.
-The overview functionalities and keywords can be used to “browse” around the website and get familiar with the published datasets.
+By clicking on the respective search field, you can directly access the results of the database.
+The overview functionalities and keywords can be used to “browse” the website and familiarize yourself with the published data sets.

 #### Functionality - Datasets/Resources
 When clicking on area **datasets or resources** all available datasets are displayed.
 The tags and filter options in the sidebar help narrow down the desired data.